-INDIANAPOLIS — Ongoing construction for IndyGo’s Blue Line is bringing major changes to parts of Indianapolis’ east side, causing big headaches for the small businesses trying to survive along the corridor.
+INDIANAPOLIS — Ongoing construction for IndyGo’s Blue Line is bringing major changes to parts of Indianapolis’ east side — and big headaches for the small businesses trying to survive along the corridor.

 Work is currently underway along Washington Street.
-When finished, the Blue Line will feature smoother roads, upgraded curb ramps and new sidewalks.
-These improvements will benefit bus riders, pedestrians, motorists and cyclists.
+When finished, the Blue Line will feature smoother roads, upgraded curb ramps and new sidewalks — improvements meant to benefit bus riders, pedestrians, motorists and cyclists.

-But small business owners tell WRTV they are seeing an impact to their bottom line, as the ongoing construction makes it hard for customers to reach them.
+But small business owners tell WRTV they are seeing an impact to it's bottom line, as the ongoing construction makes it hard for customers to reach them.

-"We’ve definitely slowed down,” said Justin St. John, the owner of Maximum Grow Gardening.
-“We’ve seen slower numbers this year and over the last couple of weeks than we have ever historically, so that’s hard."
+"We’ve definitely slowed down,” said Justin St. John the owner of Maximum Grow Gardening.
+St. John owns a business along the road.
+“We’ve seen slower numbers this year and over the last couple of weeks than we have ever historically, so that’s hard.

 The Magick Candle reports a similar hit to sales.